FaKod/neo4j-scala/README.md

 Using Case Classes
 ------------------
 Neo4j provides storing keys (String) and values (Object) into Nodes.
 To store Case Classes the property names of the case class are used as keys and the values are stored Strings as well.
-Working types are limited.
+Working types are limited to basic types like String, integer etc.

-    case class Test(s: String, i: Int, ji: java.lang.Integer, d: Double, l: Long, b: Boolean) withTx {
+    case class Test(s: String, i: Int, ji: java.lang.Integer, d: Double, l: Long, b: Boolean) . . .
+    withTx {
       implicit neo =>
         // create Node with Case Class Test